 - In 2025, Google dominated the global search market, with 89.62% of traffic across all devices, while Bing accounted for only 4.04%.
 (Statista)

-- 72% of people use Google search when looking for local businesses.
+- 72% of people use Google Search when looking for local businesses.
 (SeoProfy)

 - Currently, around 1.3 billion websites exist globally, though just 15% are active, while 85% are inactive.
 (Siteefy)